Tutorial (Data "beaconization")

 About Unicode

-At some point you won't get any errors.
-By now the script should have created 6 text files (what we call the Beacon Friendly Format).
-The files are in JSON format (JSON arrays) and will be used later (STEP 3).
+At some point, you won't encounter any validation errors.
+By then, the script should have generated 6 text files, which we refer to as the Beacon Friendly Format.
+These files are in JSON format (specifically, JSON arrays) and will be utilized later in STEP 3.

 Congratulations!
 Now you can go to STEP 2.